-Asparagus is a delicious and versatile vegetable that is easy to grow in the vegetable garden.
-The most common way to grow asparagus is by means of asparagus claws, these are small rootstocks that are grown at a grower.
-You plant these asparagus claws in your garden and the asparagus then grow from them.
-Asparagus claws last for 15 to 20 years, so it is an investment to enjoy your own grown asparagus for years to come.
-There is a big difference between growing green and white asparagus, you can read about that in the blog: green, white or purple asparagus: what are the differences.
-In this blog you will learn step by step how to plant asparagus claws in your own vegetable garden.
+Asparagus is a delicious and versatile vegetable that's easy to grow in the vegetable garden.
+The most common way to grow asparagus is with asparagus claws, small rhizomes grown at a nursery.
+You plant these claws in your garden, and the asparagus will then grow from them.
+Asparagus claws can last 15 to 20 years, so it's an investment to enjoy your home-grown asparagus for years to come.
+There's a big difference between growing green and white asparagus, which you can read about in the blog post: Green, White, or Purple Asparagus: What Are the Differences?
+This blog post will teach you step-by-step how to plant asparagus claws in your own vegetable garden.

-You plant asparagus claws from March to early May, which is usually the only time you can buy asparagus claws.
-When you have received/bought the asparagus claws you have to get started as soon as possible because otherwise they will dry out quickly.
+You plant asparagus claws from March to early May, which is usually the only time you can buy them.
+Once you receive/purchase the asparagus claws, you need to get started as quickly as possible, otherwise they will dry out quickly.

 Step 1: Choose the right location

 Asparagus thrives in a sunny, well-drained location.
-Choose a spot in your garden that gets at least 6 hours of direct sunlight and has well-draining soil.
-Asparagus is generally grown on sandy soil.
-Asparagus does not like wet feet, so make sure the soil does not retain too much moisture.
-If you have clay soil, it is best to make a bed with a lot of sand in it to make the cultivation successful.
+Choose a spot in your garden that receives at least six hours of direct sunlight and has well-draining soil.
+Asparagus is generally grown in sandy soil.
+Asparagus doesn't like wet feet, so make sure the soil doesn't retain too much moisture.
+If you have clay soil, it's best to create a bed with plenty of sand to ensure successful cultivation.

 Step 2: Prepare the soil

 Before you start planting asparagus claws, you need to prepare the soil.
-Dig a trench of +/- 30cm deep and +/- 50cm wide to remove weeds, stones and debris.
-If you want to plant multiple rows of asparagus, keep 1.5m between the rows.
-Make a small elevation of +/- 15-20cm in the middle of the entire length of the trench where you can place the asparagus claw and let the roots hang down a bit.
+Dig a trench approximately 30cm deep and approximately 50cm wide to remove weeds, stones, and debris.
+If you plan to plant multiple rows of asparagus, leave 1.5m between rows.
+Create a small mound of approximately 15-20cm in the center of the trench along the entire length of the trench, where you can rest the asparagus claws and allow the roots to hang down slightly.

 Step 3: Plant the asparagus claws

 Place the claws 30-50 cm apart in the furrow and cover them with soil.
-Make sure that the claws are planted upright so that the asparagus can grow straight up.
-Then mix some compost or organic fertilizer into the soil that comes out of the furrow to increase the soil fertility.
-Then carefully tip the soil back into the furrow so that the asparagus disappear under the ground.
-Make sure that they stay in place.
+Make sure the claws are planted upright so the asparagus can grow straight up.
+Then, mix some compost or organic fertilizer into the soil that emerges from the furrow to increase soil fertility.
+Carefully tip the soil back into the furrow, ensuring the asparagus spears are buried underground.
+Be sure to keep them firmly in place.

 Step 4: Maintain the asparagus

-Once the asparagus claws are planted, you need to take good care of them.
-Water them regularly in their first year of growth, especially during dry periods, and keep the soil weed-free.
-After a few weeks, the asparagus will start to grow.
+Once the asparagus spears are planted, you need to care for them well.
+Water them regularly during their first year of growth, especially during dry spells, and keep the soil weed-free.
+After a few weeks, the asparagus will begin to grow.

 Step 5: Harvest the asparagus

-Unfortunately, you can hardly harvest the asparagus in the first few years because it is not yet strong enough.
-The plant and especially the root must first develop for a number of years.
-You may not harvest anything in the first year .
-The second year 1 asparagus stalk per plant .
-The third year 1 time per week per asparagus plant and from the fourth year you can harvest in full until the longest day.
-You harvest green asparagus by cutting it close to the ground.
-Make sure you do not cut the asparagus too low, because this can damage the rootstocks and hinder the growth of the plant.
-You can cut white asparagus with an asparagus cutter.
+Unfortunately, you can hardly harvest asparagus during the first few years because it isn't strong enough yet.
+The plant, and especially the root, needs several years to develop.
+Do n't harvest anything during the first year .
+In the second year, harvest one asparagus stalk per plant .
+In the third year, harvest once a week per asparagus plant , and from the fourth year onward, harvest in abundance until the longest day.
+Harvest green asparagus by cutting it close to the ground.
+Be careful not to cut the asparagus too low, as this can damage the rhizomes and hinder the plant's growth.
+Harvest white asparagus with an asparagus picker.
 This is a job that requires some practice.

 How many plants are needed for a weekly meal per person?

-For a family of 4 (2 adults and 2 children), 10 plants are sufficient for a harvest from the end of April to June 21.
-This is 7 to 8 weeks of enjoying fresh asparagus!
+For a family of four (2 adults and 2 children), 10 plants are enough for a harvest from late April to June 21st.
+That's 7 to 8 weeks of fresh asparagus enjoyment!

 Let's plant!

-Planting asparagus claws is an easy and rewarding way to grow delicious asparagus in your own garden.
-It is an investment because you have to wait a few years for the first harvest but it is definitely worth it.
-In our webshop we have white , and green asparagus .
+Planting asparagus stalks is a simple and rewarding way to grow delicious asparagus in your own garden.
+It's an investment, as you'll have to wait a few years for the first harvest, but it's definitely worth it.
+We offer white and green asparagus in our webshop .